mvolkmann/blog/src/smalltalk/10-syntax.md

 To instead cause the return value to be the receiver object, end the cascade with `; yourself`.

-The "chain" delimiter `::` can remove the need to surround the preceding expression with parentheses.
+The "chain" delimiter `::` is a Cuis-specific extension to Smalltalk-80 syntax.
+It can remove the need to surround the preceding expression with parentheses.
 It sends a message to the result of the previous message send.
 It is useful for sending a unary message to the result of a binary or keyword message OR